castorini/anserini/docs/experiments-doc2query.md

 These predicted questions (or queries) are then appended to the original documents, which are then indexed as before.

 For a complete "from scratch" replication (in particularly, training the seq2seq model), see [this code repo](https://github.com/nyu-dl/dl4ir-doc2query).
-Here, we run through how to replicate the BM25+Doc2query condition with our copy of the predicted queries.
+Here, we run through how to replicate the BM25+doc2query condition with our copy of the predicted queries.

-Note that [docTTTTTquery](experiments-docTTTTTquery.md) is an improved version of the doc2query model.
+Note that [docTTTTTquery](experiments-docTTTTTquery.md) is an improved version of the doc2query model and has largely superseded this model.
+However, these results remain useful as a baseline.

 Here's a summary of the datasets referenced in this guide: